Kong/docs.konghq.com/app/gateway/2.7.x/get-started/comprehensive/prepare.md

 ## (Optional) Verify Control Plane and Data Plane connection

-If you're running {{site.base_gateway}} in Hybrid mode, you will need to perform all tasks in this guide from the Control Plane.
-However, you can check that all of your configurations are being pushed from the Control Plane to your Data Planes using the Cluster Status CLI.
+If you're running {{site.base_gateway}} in [hybrid mode](/gateway/{{page.kong_version}}/plan-and-deploy/hybrid-mode/), you need to perform all tasks in this guide from the control plane.
+You can check that all of your configurations are being pushed from the control plane to your data planes using the Cluster Status CLI.

-Run the following on a Control Plane:
+Run the following from a control plane:

 <!-- codeblock tabs -->
 {% navtabs codeblock %}